nicholassam6425/balatro-mods/README.md

 **DOES NOT** work on any ante other than ante 1 by default.

-you may remove the ante 1 restriction for your own installation if you wish.
+You may remove the ante 1 restriction for your own installation if you wish.